pratik-dhende/pratik-dhende/README.md

   - Software Engineering
   - Data Structures and Algorithms

-Feel free to delve deeper into my journey, experiences, and everything I've mentioned in my background and current pursuits throught my [LinkedIn](https://www.linkedin.com/in/pratik-dhende/) profile.
+Feel free to delve deeper into my journey, experiences, and everything I've mentioned in my background and current pursuits through my [LinkedIn](https://www.linkedin.com/in/pratik-dhende/) profile. 🌐

-Thanks for stopping by, and I hope you enjoy exploring my GitHub portoflio! 👋
+Thanks for stopping by, and I hope you enjoy exploring my GitHub portfolio! 👋

 ## Projects
 ### Computer Graphics